LaunchCodeEducation/web-fundamentals/schedule/class3/README.md

 If you don't, make sure the app is running and check the URL.

+##### Your Task

+Currently, this app is kind of boring, because the movie of the day is always *The Big Lebowski*.
+What if, each time you visit the page, it randomly surprises you with a different movie?
+That would be much more exciting.
+Your job is to implement this random movie feature.

 In Atom, open up the `flicklist-python` folder, and then the `main.py` file.
 Notice that you have a couple of TODOs, noted by comments.
-Completing these will upgrade our app from returing the same movie each time to a random movie from a list.
+Completing these will upgrade our app so that rather than displaying the same movie each time, instead it displays a random movie from a list.
 Here are some more details on what you need to do.

-1. At the top of the `getRandomMovie` method, create a Python list that contains at least 5 movie title strings.
+1. Inside the `getRandomMovie` method, create a Python list that contains at least 5 movie title strings.
-1. In the same method, choose one of the titles randomly, and modify the return statement so that it returns the random selection instead of the hard-coded value "The Big Lebowski."
+1. In the same method, choose one of the titles randomly, and modify the return statement so that instead of the hard-coded value "The Big Lebowski", it returns the randomly selected title.
 Here are some tips:
     * Recall that we can generate random numbers in Python with the [`random` module](https://docs.python.org/2/library/random.html).
 Add `import random` to the top of `main.py` to make this module available to our code.
 Read the module documentation to determine which method within the module is best for the task at hand.
     * Write your code so that if you want to add a movie to your list, the only thing you need to do is modify the Python list storing the movie title strings.
 In other words, you *should not* use a specific number when generating the random list index.

+If you complete the steps above, you should see that the "movie of the day" changes each time you refresh the page!

+Hopefully this gives you some sense for the difference between a static web site and a dynamic web app running on a server.
+Even something as simple as our "random movie of the day" page would be impossible to implement as a static site.
+In order to dynamically build HTML content "on the fly", like we did here, you need a programming language like Python running on the back-end.

 When you're done with your studio code, check it in and switch back to the `master` branch.
 ```